OctopusDeploy/docs/docs/installation/index.md

 ## Troubleshooting

-If you've had any problems with the installation, review the [troubleshooting page](/docs/installation/troubleshooting.md).
+If you have any problems with the installation, review the [troubleshooting page](/docs/installation/troubleshooting.md).

 ## Learn more